Related: Looking for a free email list cleaning solution?

 How can I encourage engagement from my email subscribers to maintain a clean list?

 To encourage engagement from your email subscribers, you can provide valuable content, personalize your emails, segment your list, and ask for feedback.
-You can also use incentives, such as discounts or freebies, to encourage subscribers to engage with your emails.
+You can also use incentives, such as discounts, gift certificates or freebies, to encourage subscribers to engage with your emails.
 Additionally, it's important to regularly monitor your engagement rates and remove inactive subscribers to maintain a clean and engaged email list.